BRONZE MANTLE CLOCK, CUPID WITH ROOSTER. BRONZE, MARBLE. POSSIBLY FRANCE, LATE 19TH CENTURY.

 Reference: ZF1036

-Table clock.
+Mantel clock.
 Gilt and blued bronze, marble base.
 Possibly France, late 19th century.
-Working.
-Table clock with Paris machinery in working order that has a rectangular light marble base with the front slightly forward to allow space for the clock case.
-It has a white dial, Louis XVI type hands and Roman numerals for the hours and Arabic numerals five by five for the minutes.
-This part is sheltered in a golden marble pedestal, which has a base of Greek fretwork resembling waves, a laurel wreath and, on the sides, some books, an overturned vase with flowers and an arch; above, plant elements and a bow.
-In the upper part there is a gilt bronze rooster, and, holding the animal, appears a cupid (note the bow that would link him to the god of love Cupid) or a blued bronze cherub, thus creating a marked contrast.
-A few examples similar to the present one are known in European private collections, since it was a highly prized model of which the French workshops specialized in this type of piece created some variants for watchmakers who requested them.
-There is also another model without a rooster and with the angel lying down, very similar to the present one, of which porcelain examples created in Meissen are also known.
+In operation.
+A working Parisian table clock with a rectangular light marble base, its front slightly projecting to accommodate the clock case.
+The clock face is white, with Louis XVI-style hands and Roman numerals for the hours and Arabic numerals in five-minute increments.
+This case rests on a gilded marble pedestal, which features a Greek key pattern resembling waves, a laurel wreath, and flanked by books, an overturned vase of flowers, and an arch.
+Above the base are vegetal motifs and a ribbon.
+A gilded bronze rooster sits atop the pedestal, and a burnished bronze cupid (note the bow, suggesting a connection to Cupid, the god of love) or cherub grasps the rooster, creating a striking contrast.
+A few similar examples are known in European private collections, as this was a highly prized model, and French workshops specializing in such pieces created variations for watchmakers upon request.
+There is also another model, without the rooster and with the reclining angel, very similar to the present one, of which porcelain examples made in Meissen are also known.

 · Size: 35x15x40 cms